 In Original Medicare, people who rent certain types of DME own the equipment after paying copayments for the item for 13 months.
-As a member of Bright Advantage Flex (PPO), however, you will not acquire ownership of rented DME items no matter how many copayments you make for the item while a member of our plan.
-Even if you made up to 12 consecutive payments for the DME item under Original Medicare before you joined our plan, you will not acquire ownership no matter how many copayments you make for the item while a member of the item while a member of our plan.
+As a member of Bright Advantage Flex Plus (PPO), however, you will not acquire ownership of rented DME items no matter how many copayments you make for the item while a member of our plan.
+Even if you made up to 12 consecutive payments for the DME item under Original Medicare before you joined our plan, you will not acquire ownership no matter how many copayments you make for the item while a member of our plan.